jjdarcy/cantrilltips/FAQ.md

 ![Star](./images/listoservices.png?raw=true "List of Services")

 ## Are there any problems with Architecture Evolution demo?
-Directly from the slack channel from a student: *I am trying to **manually** follow this demo ([AdvancedDemo] Architecture Evolution) in another AWS account and another zone.
+Directly from the slack channel from a student:

+> *I am trying to **manually** follow this demo ([AdvancedDemo] Architecture Evolution) in another AWS account and another zone.
-I've created manualy the VPC, subnets, security groups, role(InstanceProfile) and parameter store variables, but is always failing at the first Launch Template from Stage 2 and Wordpress is not getting installed.
+I've created manualy the VPC, subnets, security groups, role (InstanceProfile) and parameter store variables, but is always failing at the first Launch Template from Stage 2 and Wordpress is not getting installed.
 Stage 1 with the manual Wodpress installation is going well.
 I've spent a couple of days on this one now :) and everything is pointing me to the 1-Click deployment from STEP1 that creates the base infrastructure and is hardcoded in that 1-Click deployment.
 I wonder what am I am missing here?
 I saw that 1-Click deployment has some fixes related to IPV6 but I don't think that is the problem.
 It is possible to modify the Cloud Formation 1-Click deployment to run in another region?
 I couldn't find anything in yaml file that set the region.*

-Snippets of the discussion (Adrians comments in bold, student in italics):
+Snippets of the discussion (Adrians comments in bold, student in italics)

-- **Did you check the logs - they are in /var/log there will be cloud-init logs files**
+- Adrian: **Did you check the logs - they are in /var/log there will be cloud-init logs files**
-- **Remember just because the instance is provisioned doesn't mean the userdata has finished**
+- Adrian: **Remember just because the instance is provisioned doesn't mean the userdata has finished**
-- *logs shows that php install is still running...*
+- Student: *logs shows that php install is still running...*
-- *took 3-5 more minute to finish after the instance was actually up*
+- Student: *took 3-5 more minute to finish after the instance was actually up*
-- **thats normal**
+- Adrian: **thats normal**
-- **thats why we use CFN creation policies/signals**
+- Adrian: **thats why we use CFN creation policies/signals**
-- *but I learned so many things just trying to figure out the issue:)*
+- Student: *but I learned so many things just trying to figure out the issue:)*
-- *it is easy to modify that 1-clik deployment to use another region or is more than that Yaml file ?*
+- Student: *it is easy to modify that 1-clik deployment to use another region or is more than that Yaml file ?*
-- **its easy if you know what to change**
+- Adrian: **its easy if you know what to change**
-- **I stick to us-east-1 for a ton of reasons though**
+- Adrian: **I stick to us-east-1 for a ton of reasons though**
-- **its the region which is always guarenteed to have all services**
+- Adrian: **its the region which is always guarenteed to have all services**
-- **its the region all global services log to/bill to**
+- Adrian: **its the region all global services log to/bill to**
-- **so its the perfect one to use for study/non production workloads**
+- Adrian: **so its the perfect one to use for study/non production workloads**

 ## Whats the best study technique?
-There is really no "one size fits all" here, but probably the best study technique is `read/watch => understand => compress => write => revisit`
+There is really no "one size fits all" here, but probably the best study technique is:
+* `read/watch => understand => compress => write => revisit`

-This is the key to storing to long term memory.
+This is the key to storing information in your long term memory.
 And write here means `take your own notes`.
 Some students like flash cards.
-These are good as long as you create them yourself and not use other peoples.
-Using other peoples means you only remember things. creating them, means you go through a process which encourages understanding.
+These are good as long as you create them yourself and not use other peoples'.
+Using other peoples means you only remember things - creating them means you go through a process which encourages understanding.

 ## Why is the answer not denied?
 ![Star](./images/crossaccpol.png?raw=true "TutDoJo Question")

 Remember SCPs only affect identities in that account.
 The identity is not in the same account as the SCP.
 The resource policy on the bucket allows the account the identity is in to access.
 The identity policy allows access to S3, so access is allowed.

 ## What are the AWS IAM permissions on a ConsoleLogin event?
-You can't deny a ConsoleSignIn event.
+You can't deny a `ConsoleSignIn` event.
 For example if you put a deny all policy on an IAM user they can still login.
 They can't see or do anything.

-So how does AWS SSO work in the backend you may ask.
+So how does AWS SSO work in the backend?
 AWS SSO drops you into a role in an Account.
 AWS SSO manages SAML providers that get auto-provisioned in your AWS accounts.
 AWS SSO also auto-provisions service-roles that match your Permission Sets that you have configured within AWS SSO.

-In AWS SSO you may see a signin:UserAuthentication event in your Management AWS account.
-Within the Management AWS Account you will also see a sso:Authenticate event entering the SSO system.
-Then there will be an sso:Federate call leaving SSO environment.
-In the member account you will then see a sts:AssumeRoleWithSAML (likely logged to both Management and member accounts).
+In AWS SSO you may see a `signin:UserAuthentication` event in your Management AWS account.
+Within the Management AWS Account you will also see a `sso:Authenticate` event entering the SSO system.
+Then there will be an `sso:Federate` call leaving SSO environment.
+In the member account you will then see a `sts:AssumeRoleWithSAML` (likely logged to both Management and member accounts).
 The role that is assumed is one of the provisioned roles that the assigned PermissionSets within AWS SSO grants access to.
-Following this you will see a signin:ConsoleLogin event with an userIdentity.type of AssumedRole (the role is the AWS SSO service-role matching the PermissionSet).
+Following this you will see a `signin:ConsoleLogin` event with an `userIdentity` type of AssumedRole (the role is the AWS SSO service-role matching the PermissionSet).

-You may also see sso:GetRoleCredentials instead of sso:Federate.
+You may also see `sso:GetRoleCredentials` instead of `sso:Federate`.
 This is the mechanism that generates the short-lived API tokens from the SSO portal.

 Also see https://aws.amazon.com/blogs/security/aws-cloudtrail-now-logs-aws-management-console-sign-in-events/